geeOnama940515/wph-hotel-backend-v1/DEPLOYMENT.md

 1. Check the application logs
 2. Review this deployment guide
 3. Check the main README.md
+4. Check CORS_TROUBLESHOOTING.md for CORS issues
+5. Check EMAIL_CONFIGURATION.md for email setup
-4. Open an issue in the repository
+6. Open an issue in the repository